mitre/apache-tomcat-7-cis-baseline/README.md

 No other use other than that granted to the U. S. Government, or to those acting on behalf of the U. S. Government under that Clause is authorized without the express written permission of The MITRE Corporation.

 For further information, please contact The MITRE Corporation, Contracts Management Office, 7515 Colshire Drive, McLean, VA  22102-7539, (703) 983-6000.

+### NOTICE

+CIS Benchmarks are published by the Center for Internet Security (CIS), see: https://www.cisecurity.org/.